-Dr. Ruff is a board certified urologist and graduate of The University Of Texas Medical School in San Antonio.
+Dr. Peter Ruff is a board certified urologist and graduate of The University Of Texas Medical School in San Antonio.

 He completed his residency at the Medical College of Georgia and did a subspecialty fellowship in Minimally Invasive Laparoscopic and Robotic surgery in San Antonio.

 Dr. Ruff has an interest in minimally invasive surgery for the treatment of prostate, kidney and bladder cancers and as well as urologic malformations.

 Dr. Ruff is a member of the American Urological Association, the Society of Laparoscopic Surgeons, the Texas Urological Society, the Texas Medical Association, and the Travis County Medical Society.
 He is currently chair of the Robotic Steering Committee for South Austin Medical Center.

 Dr. Ruff currently lives in Austin with his wife and two daughters, and enjoys all outdoor activities including hunting and fishing.